Agha-Muqarib/Agha-Muqarib/README.md

 [20]: https://www.shellscript.sh/
 [21]: https://code.visualstudio.com/

-Howdy, I'm Agha Muqarib, a self-proclaimed code wrangler, a Dynamics 365 and Power Apps Technical Consultant employed @ Mazik Global, and a fresh software engineering graduate.
+Howdy, I'm Agha Muqarib, a self-proclaimed code wrangler, a Dynamics 365 and Power Apps Technical Consultant employed @ Mazik Global, and a software engineering graduate.

 I have a knack for building reliable PowerApps, writing custom plugins and web resources, implementing flows, and performing deployments that help turn business challenges into success stories.